whu-lyh/VideoSequeeze/README.md

 ### Usage
 This repository is used to sequeeze a normal video to a n times faster.
 __But__, i found that there are many ways to relize this, such as ffmpeg and adjust the speed while roamming, etc.
-OpenCV requires being complied with __ffmepg__, which i didn't have the condition.
+OpenCV requires being complied with __ffmepg__, which i didn't have the condition and many video format(.mp4) is not well supported.
 Under Linux
 1. Install ffmepg
 sudo apt install ffmpeg